WhoIsJack/DySTrack/docs/source/usage/nikon_AXR.rst

    We recommend the following process to find good z-stack settings:

    1. Go to range mode
-   2. Find and set the top of your stack; include 30-40% spare space past your sample
+   2. Find and set the top of your stack; include 15-30% spare space past your sample (how much is needed depends on the sample and analysis pipeline)
-   3. Find and set the bottom of your stack; include 30-40% spare space past your sample
+   3. Find and set the bottom of your stack; include 15-30% spare space past your sample
    4. Double-click the central coordinates to move the focus to the center
    5. Swap to centered mode